Microsoft Word File Import/Export (Question Format)

-Moodle2Word also supports exporting questions from the Moodle question bank into structured tables in Word.
-The tables support all the question components (stem, answer options, option-specific and general feedback, hints, tags and question meta-data such as penalties grades and other options), as well as embedded images.
+The table structure for each question supports all the question components (stem, answer options, option-specific and general feedback, hints, tags and question meta-data such as penalties, grades and other options).
 All the main question types except Numerical and Calculated questions are fully supported.
 Numerical and Calculated questions are exported, but cannot be imported.

 The Cloze question syntax is particularly useful, as it does not require any knowledge of the arcane Moodle syntax; instead, use bold for drop-down menu items, and italic for fill-in text fields.
 See attached screenshot for an example.

 Exported questions are labelled in the language of the current Moodle user interface, and the spell-check language is also set to the correct language.
 Similarly, questions can be imported in the same language, not just English.
 Both left-to-right and right-to-left languages (such as Arabic and Hebrew) are supported.